orangebread/node-template/README.md

 ## Run server

-> Run gulp in node terminal/command prompt
+> Run 'gulp' in node terminal/command prompt

 All changes made to files will be automatically reloaded.